slopeslope/Earthquakes/README.md

 # Earthquakes

-The objective of this code is to illustrate the severity
+The objective of this code is to illustrate the severity of the